deepjavalibrary/djl-demo/aws/emr-distributed-inference/dataprocess/README.md

 - Search "EMR" in AWS Console
 - Click "Create Cluster"
 - Select "Spark" in the "Software configuration"
-- Pick an instance for Spark, we recommend to have an instance with 4GB memory as a minimum.
+- Pick an instance for Spark, we recommend have an instance with 4 GB memory as a minimum.
 - Click "Create Cluster"

 ![emr image](img/configure%20emr.gif)